 To address these two important MEA recording questions that are still unanswered, a new experimental paradigm and a new statistical analysis were designed to investigate: 1) the functional evolution of dissociated neuronal networks during in-vitro development, using a statistical analysis tool to quantify network activity; 2) whether and how long-term and short-term memory mechanisms take place in dissociated cortical neurons when presented with external voltage stimuli.

+[... not sure why the research questions are put in the middle of a chapter. shouldn’t they be the end of this chapter? ...]

 MEA Recordings: Neural Spikes, Local Field Potentials and Spike Bursts

+it seems to me this should be a separate chapter... this is important stuff!